lukeist/datanexus-fullstack-data-management/README.md

 ## Other Examples:

-Take a look at these couple of examples that I have in my portfolio:
+Take a look at these examples that I have in my portfolio:

 **nurbier.vercel.app - Fullstack Ecommerce WebApp** https://github.com/hiluan/nurbier-ecommerce-webapp-frontend